CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

     ```
      https://login.microsoftonline.com/{tenant-id}/adminconsent?client_id={api app id}
      ```

+     After updating the values, your URL should look like this: `https://login.microsoftonline.com/2140cxxxxxxx/adminconsent?client_id=195b2axxxxxxx`

 45. After updating the values, navigate to the URL in a browser tab and sign in with below credentials.